royerlab/cytoself/README.md

 ```

-## Computation resources
+## Computational resources
-It is highly recommended to use GPU to run cytoself.
+It is highly recommended to use a GPU to run cytoself.
-For a reference, a full model with image shape (100, 100, 2) and batch size 64 can take ~9GB of GPU memory.
+For example, a full model with image shape of (100, 100, 2) and batch size 64 can take ~9GB of GPU memory.

 ## Tested Environment